kzorluoglu/chameleon-installer/readme.md

 ## Features

-* Verifies PHP version and required extensions.
+* Checks PHP version and extensions.
-* Clones the latest version of Chameleon Shop from GitHub.
+* Clones Chameleon Shop from GitHub.
-* Runs Composer install in the project directory.
+* Runs Composer in the project directory.
+* Offers database setup and import options, with flexibility in handling configuration settings.

 ## Contributing